Binaural recording: Re-recording techniques

 The technique of binaural re-recording is simple but has not been well established.
 It follows the same principles of Worldizing, a technique used by film sound designers in which sound is played over a loudspeaker in a real-world location and then re-recorded, taking along all the aspects and characteristics of the real-world environment with it.
+A binaural microphone is used to record content being played over a multi-channel speaker set-up.
+The binaural head, or microphone, is therefore theoretically making a recording of how humans will hear multi-channel content.
+The soundtrack to a film, for example, could be recorded by the binaural microphone with all the environmental cues of the given location, as well as reverberations.